Board Members

 Ms. Ashford has served on the New Brunswick Insurance Board since 2019 and had also served as a Board member from 2006 to 2016.

-Ms. Dixon has served on the New Brunswick Insurance Board since 2022.
+Ms. Arseneau-Ferguson has served on the New Brunswick Insurance Board since April 2025 and previously sat on the Board from 2020 to 2023.

 Francine Kanhai, Saint-André